 “On the Suzhou team’s first visit to NC State, as part of my presentation to them I showed them images of the different kinds of learning design spaces in the Hunt Library so they would understand this idea of interactive learning spaces with the technology,” said Spires.
 “One of the goals is to make sure that the physical structures of the new school support the learning philosophy.”

 Though the school is set to officially open its doors next fall, there is still a lot of work to be done.
 Spires will be relying on her colleagues both in China and at NC State to finish developing an innovative and effective curriculum.
-Dr. Karen Keene, an associate professor of mathematics education who previously worked on the MINDSET project at the Friday Institute, will assist with the mathematics portion of the curriculum.
+Dr. Karen Keene, associate professor of mathematics education, will assist with the mathematics portion of the curriculum.
 Dr. Teya Rutherford, assistant professor in Educational Psychology, is collaborating on the project by helping design the evaluation of student learning outcomes.

 Ultimately, the project’s goals are: